The ethics of AI in IT services companies: a new strategic profession for 2026

 What skills are needed for this strategic role?

-AI & Data Science Knowledge
+AI & Data Science Literacy

 An issue for the image and competitiveness of DSCs